Progressor/ProgressorExecutor/README.md

 The **Executor** uses a [ServiceLoader](http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) to load the different code executors at runtime.

-New languages can be supported simply by implementing the service *ch.bfh.progressor.executor.CodeExecutor* and making it discoverable by the **Executor**.
+New languages can be supported simply by implementing the service *ch.bfh.progressor.executor.api.CodeExecutor* and making it discoverable by the **Executor**.
 Additional information can be found in the [Java SE API Specification](http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).